-3.217 The Vale of White Horse occupies an attractive part of the Upper Thames Valley.
-It consists of a distinctive and diverse landscape incorporating the rolling sweep of the chalk downs (including parts of the North Wessex Downs Area of Outstanding Natural Beauty; AONB), wide vistas of the lowland clay vale, the rising limestone Corallian Ridge, the River Ock and areas of floodplain of the River Thames.

-3.218 The Part 1 Plan seeks to protect, and where possible enhance, key features that contribute to the nature and quality of the district's landscape.

-3.219 In particular, Core Policy 44:

-Landscape, as set out in the Part 1

-plan, identifies the most important

-landscape features that should be

-protected and enhanced and requires

-proposals to demonstrate how they

-have responded to these identified

-aspects of landscape character.

-Proposals will be expected to:

-- incorporate appropriate landscape proposals that reflect the character of the area through appropriate design and management, and - preserve and promote local distinctiveness and diversity and, wherever possible, enhance damaged landscape areas. - that Core Policy 44 will be applied using the most up-to-date evidence and landscape studies available from Natural England, the District and County Council, and from the North Wessex Downs AONB Board.
-The most up-to-date study prepared by the Vale of White Horse is the Vale of White Horse Landscape Character Assessment (2017)119. - 3.221 Proposals will also be considered in accordance with Core Policy 37:Design and Local Distinctiveness and the Council's Design Guide SPD.
+- 3.217.
+The Vale of White Horse occupies an attractive part of the Upper Thames Valley.
+It consists of a distinctive and diverse landscape incorporating the rolling sweep of the chalk downs (including parts of the North Wessex Downs Area of Outstanding Natural Beauty; AONB), wide vistas of the lowland clay vale, the rising limestone Corallian Ridge, the River Ock and areas of floodplain of the River Thames. - 3.218.
+The Part 1 Plan seeks to protect, and where possible enhance, key features that contribute to the nature and quality of the district's landscape. - 3.219.
+In particular, Core Policy 44: Landscape, as set out in the Part 1 plan, identifies the most important landscape features that should be protected and enhanced and requires proposals to demonstrate how they have responded to these identified aspects of landscape character.
+Proposals will be expected to: - incorporate appropriate landscape proposals that reflect the character of the area through appropriate design and management, and - preserve and promote local distinctiveness and diversity and, wherever possible, enhance damaged landscape areas. - 3.220.
+The Part 1 plan makes it clear that Core Policy 44 will be applied using the most up-to-date evidence and landscape studies available from Natural England, the District and County Council, and from the North Wessex Downs AONB Board.
+The most up-to-date study prepared by the Vale of White Horse is the Vale of White Horse Landscape Character Assessment (2017)122. - 3.221.
+Proposals will also be considered in accordance with Core Policy 37: Design and Local Distinctiveness and the Council's Design Guide SPD.